 To get the ball rolling we have started with the Grav Admin plugin, but we will add more sub-projects over the coming months.

-Rich Starkie has volunteered to take on the roll of Translation Manager so if you have any questions regarding contributing to the translation effort, you can chat with him directly in our Slack Chat Room.
+Rich Starkie has volunteered to take on the roll of Translation Manager so if you have any questions regarding contributing to the translation effort, you can chat with him directly in the Grav chatroom.